smok-serwis/pojeb/README.md

 A: Because it allows you to get your shit done and go home early, or do more interesting things instead of trying to put your files somewhere.

+# lol wut
+If you made it this far, then you know everything about pojeb there is to know.
+If you feel you need to know something else, file a bug report.
+Use the Issues tab for it. _Thank your for contributing_.